bem-site/bem-js-tutorial/README.md

 });
 ```
-In here you can run your calculations or code any functionality of the block.
+Here you can run your calculations, or code any functionality of the block.
 As
-there is an acces to the block DOM node and its children, the DOM structure can
+there is access to the block DOM node and its children, the DOM structure can
 also be changed.<br/>
-With the `elem` helper you can get the elements of the block by its name.
+With the `elem` helper you can select the elements of the block by their names.

-The conception of pre-defined block states expressed with modifiers is a very
+The conception of pre-defined block states expressed with modifiers, is a very
 powerful and efficient way to describe an interface compomemnt.<br/>
-Everything related to a particular block state is encapsulated in a modifier.
+Everything related to a particular block state is encapsulated in a relevant modifier.
-From ever you will change a block modifier, it knows what to do when it happens.<br/>
+From wherever you change a block modifier, it knows what to do.<br/>
-Declarative manner of describing the modifiers also empowers to extend their code
+Modifiers are described in a declarative manner, which empowers a programmer to extend
-at the additional implementations or completely redefine it, as you will see shown
+the code with further implementations or to redefine it completely, as is shown
-below in the tutorial.
+in the tutorial below.

 ### Setting a modifier on an element

-According to BEM, elements can be modifiered similar to blocks.
-And the way of
+According to BEM, elements can be modified in the same way as blocks.
+JavaScript methods
-working with modifiers on elements is pretty similar is JavaScript.
+are similar in both.
 The next
 example
 [003-element-modifier](http://varya.me/bem-js-tutorial/desktop.bundles/003-element-modifier/003-element-modifier.html)
 illustrates this.

 The `traffic-light` block contains three light elements `stop`, `slow` and `go`
-which of those can have `status` modifier with its `on` and `off` value, all
+each of which can have a `status` modifier with its `on` and `off` value.
+As follows:
-ruled in
 [traffic-light.js](https://github.com/toivonen/bem-js-tutorial/blob/master/desktop.bundles/003-element-modifier/blocks/traffic-light/traffic-light.js).

-Similar to the previous example the `traffic-light` block is introduced to the
+Similar to the previous example, the `traffic-light` block is introduced to the
 `i-bem` core as a DOM-equiped block.

 ```js